Oita salamander: Breeding

 There is no distinct appearance separating male and female Oita salamanders except for during the mating season (December – May).
 Male Oita salamanders heads grow much broader, their throats become lighter in color, and their tail fin grows taller.
-The female salamanders tails become yellow, and their weight increases due to ovulation and there egg sacs absorbing water.
+The female salamanders tails become yellow, and their weight increases due to ovulation and their egg sacs absorbing water.
 Very little happens to their appearance in the mating season.
 During this period males will be the first to enter the water, a trend shown with many salamanders, they will stay in the water until either April or May (this is called the aquatic phase).
 The preferable breeding habitat is strewn about with twigs and branches.
 The salamanders tend to be more attracted to thicker branches since it can hold more of them.
 Males will go out and find grounds for breeding, females who approach those breeding grounds are followed by males.
 When the females start to swim, males will bite and poke at each other.
 The females need to deliver their eggs and will gesture when they need to deliver them.
 A notable gesture could be restlessness, which will make males go closer to her.
 In every egg sac, there is 80 to 140 eggs (in slow moving water).
 Females lay in pairs, when the egg pair is delivered a male typically the first male to engage the female will get onto the sac, and to compete, more males will hope onto the sac, trying to fertilize it, inevitably creating a mating ball.
 This behavior is usually called the scramble competition.

 The breeding can be broken down into 4 phases.